fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

     - name: minio
       mountPoint: "juicefs:///demo"     # Refers to the subdirectory of JuiceFS, starts with `juicefs://`.
 Required.
       options:
         bucket: "<bucket>"              # Bucket URL.
-Not required, if your filesystem is already formated, can be empty.
+Not required, if your filesystem is already formatted, can be empty.
         storage: "minio"
       encryptOptions:
         - name: metaurl                 # Connection URL for metadata engine.
 Required.